- 140g caster sugar

 For the frosting

 Heat oven to 170C/150C fan/gas 3.
 Line a cupcake tin with cases.
-Cream the sugar with the butter using an electric whisk, until light and fluffy.
+Cream the sugar with the butter using an electric whisk, until combined.
 Crack in the egg and add the vanilla extract, then whisk to combine.
 Add half the flour, the baking powder and a pinch of salt, whisk to combine, then add half the milk and whisk briefly again.
 Repeat to use the remaining flour and milk.

 Spoon about half the mixture into a separate bowl, add the cocoa and chocolate chips and stir well to combine.